tonsky/Clojure-Sublimed/README.md

 This package provides Clojure support for Sublime Text and includes:

-- Clojure and EDN syntax grammars
+- Clojure and EDN syntax grammars (Sublime Text 3 or later)
-- Clojure nREPL client
+- Clojure nREPL client (version 4075 or later)

 ## Clojure syntax